-NJSCA works to advance the profession of school counseling in order to maximize the personal, social, educational, and vocational growth of each student, elementary through post-secondary.
+NJCSA works to advance the school counseling profession in order to maximize the personal, social, educational, academic and college career readiness of each student, elementary through post secondary.
 It is a division of the American School Counselor Association.
-Dues: $40 a year; $15 for retired, and $30 for students enrolled in a counseling program.
-To join, contact: Jim Lukach, 54 Harrison Ave., Milltown, NJ 08850; JimLukach@msn.com.

 The Council of Holocaust Educators (CHE)

-CHE is a professional development organization for educators who teach about the Holocaust, genocide, and human rights.
+CHE is a professional development organization for educators who teach about the Holocaust, genocide and human rights.
 CHE grew out of a long-standing need for educators to organize as professionals and to become a voice for teachers and students participating in Holocaust/genocide education.
-CHE is committed to the effort to instill in our students a sense of the importance of recognizing and respecting the value of each individual human life and the human dignity of all people as a deterrent to future genocide and to foster a peaceful world community.
-CHE strives to provide its members with the opportunity to find mutual support from colleagues in their educational efforts and to further the instructional program and goals of Holocaust education through ongoing professional development.
-To join, contact Colleen Tambuscio, president, P.O.
-Box 500, Trenton, NJ 08625; 609-292-9274; email@example.com.
-Website: www.che-nj.org.
+CHE is committed to the effort to instill in our students a sense of the importance of recognizing and respecting the value of each individual human life and the human dignity of all people as a deterrent to future genocide and to foster a peaceful world.
+CHE provides its members with the opportunity to find mutual support from colleagues in their educational efforts and to further the instructional program and goals of Holocaust education through ongoing professional development.

 N.J.
 Assn. of Kindergarten Educators (NJAKE)